 Luckily, everyone was just fine—my son slept through the whole thing—and it certainly makes a good story.
 But the dramatic exit of our oven also included the departure of our trusty pizza stone, which sat inside the oven at the time of its demise.
 And so buying a new oven also meant (re)considering our means of cooking pizza.

-I’d loved our stone for years.
-It cooked my thin, delicate pizzas to a crisp and even finish.
+I’d loved our pizza stone for years.
+It cooked my thin, delicate and crispy pizza and always with an even finish.
 Bubbles on the outer crust shattered when cut, and a well-done yet tender crust underneath stood up to multiple toppings.
 My pizzas became the stuff of family lore and in many ways I had the pizza stone to thank.

 And yet, the Baking Steel called to me across the Internet.
 It’s got an impressive pedigree: created by a pizza-obsessed second-generation steel mill operator and recommended by lots of very professional food folks whose opinions I trust.
-The premise is that a pizza steel (and steel in general) conducts heat more evenly and more quickly than a stone, and it’s also virtually indestructible—meaning it would survive another oven apocalypse, should we be so unlucky to see another.
+The premise is that a pizza steel (and steel in general) conducts heat more evenly and more quickly than a pizza stone, and it’s also virtually indestructible—meaning it would survive another oven apocalypse, should we be so unlucky to see another.

 I’m already a fan of steel in the kitchen: weekly clean-out-the-fridge stir-fries in an old carbon steel wok that belonged to my parents, and morning eggs, seared sausages, garlic toast, toasted nuts, and almost everything else in a burnished-to-black Matfer Bourgeat carbon steel skillet.
 And whereas I’m a stickler for a flawlessly clean stainless or nonstick pan during washing-up, it feels oddly satisfying to watch a carbon steel piece of equipment take on a dark patina over time.
 Like I’m getting away with something.